emqx/emqx-auth-mysql/README.md

 ## Build Plugin

-This project is a plugin of emqttd broker.
+This project is a plugin for emqttd broker.

 In emqttd project: